-- Use a child restraint system appropriate for the child’s age, weight, or size (see Recommended Child Restraint Systems).
+- Use a child restraint system appropriate for the child’s age, weight, or size (see Recommended Child Restraint Systems Based on Weight).

 - Use a child restraint system that is appropriate for the specific seating position in Model 3.
 Each passenger seat in Model 3 supports a broad range of options.
-For details on what type of child restraint system can be used in each passenger seat, see Front Passenger Seat, Rear Outboard Seats, and Rear Center Seat.
+For details on what type of child restraint system can be used in each passenger seat, see Front Passenger Seat and Rear Seats.

 - Properly install the child restraint system by following the manufacturer's instructions (see Installing Belt-based Child Restraint Systems and Installing ISOFIX/i-Size Child Restraint Systems for general guidelines).

-In the table below, Tesla provides recommended child restraint systems based a child's weight group (as defined in ECE R44 “Uniform Provisions Concerning Restraining Devices for Child Occupants").
+Tesla provides recommended child restraint systems based a child's weight group (as defined in ECE R44 “Uniform Provisions Concerning Restraining Devices for Child Occupants").
 Although all weight groups can occupy any passenger seat in Model 3, the type of child restraint system that can be used in each seat can vary.
-For example, only belt-based child restraint systems (as defined in Two Installation Methods) can be used in the rear center passenger seat.
+For example, only belt-based child restraint systems can be used in the rear center passenger seat.